edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 !!! note
     The `run` command can be used to generate and run the compose file in one command, but any changes made to the generated compose file will be overridden the next time `run` is used.
 An alternative is to use the `up` command, which runs the latest generated compose file with any modifications that may have been made.

-#### Snaps

-For Snap deployment, each services' configuration has to modified manually or via environment overrides after install.
-For more details see the [Configuration](../../../getting-started/Ch-GettingStartedSnapUsers/#configuration) section in the Snaps getting started guide.

 ### NATS